AnnaChirumbolo/DASI_challenge/docs/bios.md

 During my years at university I've discovered a strong passion towards programming in **R**, dealing with **statistics and data modelling of environment-related data**.

-This interest pushed me further in deepening my current knowledge on data science matters, and that is why in October 2020 I joined **DASI: Data Arts and Science for Impact**, to gain relevant knowledge and skills to become a fully formed **data scientist**.
+This interest pushed me further in deepening my current knowledge on data science matters, and that is why in October 2020 I joined **DASI: Data Arts for Social Impact**, to gain relevant knowledge and skills to become a fully formed **data scientist**.

 I am now about start a new journey as a data scientist at **Sopra Steria**.